-The Mariners were 71-91 last season and finished 25 games out of first place in the American League West.
+OK…first part: Playoffs?
+The Mariners were 71-91 a year ago and finished 25 games out of first place in the American League West Division.

 “If this team can get off to a good start, there’s no reason why we shouldn’t be there in the end.”